In this article:

 - Dancing is also a very fun and effective way to exercise.

-- The CDC’s recommendation for children for daily exercise is 60 minutes of moderate to vigorous exercise.
+- The CDC’s commendation for children for daily exercise is 60 minutes of moderate to vigorous exercise.

 Your immune system responds to exercise by increasing immune-fighting cells in the body and aiding your overall health in the following ways: